 Michael’s approach for business clients is to provide an “end to end” solution (from providing day to day company and commercial law, or HR, support all the way to court or tribunal representation if necessary) and is committed to building meaningful personal relationships with business owners and directors.
 He does this by offering a range of affordable fixed fee retainer-based packages which effectively brings him in-house as part of the team and ensures that his clients never have to worry about spiralling costs.

-Michael is different in that not only is he a solicitor, but also a barrister which means he is also trained and experienced as a professional advocate.
+Michael is different in that not only is he a solicitor, but also a trained and experienced professional advocate.
 This is a specialised skill set and with his long experience of attending employment tribunals he is uniquely placed, unlike most solicitors or HR consultants, to be able to analyse the issues of a case at an early stage and advise confidently on the most effective approach to take in order to either avoid the prospect of litigation or to succeed in defending a claim or settling at an acceptable level and preserving the reputation of his client business.

-Michael is also a member of the Law Society (the representative body for solicitors), the Honourable Society of Lincoln’s Inn (one of the ‘Inns of Court’ in London to which qualified barristers belong) and the Employment Lawyers Association, the leading institution for employment barristers and solicitors, which aims to promote the best practice of employment law.
+Michael is also a member of the Law Society (the representative body for solicitors), the Honourable Society of Lincoln’s Inn (one of the ‘Inns of Court’ in London to which barristers belong- Michael was called to the Bar in 1999) and the Employment Lawyers Association, the leading institution for employment barristers and solicitors, which aims to promote the best practice of employment law.